China goes on offensive against US at bilateral talks; Hands over list of demands to revive ties | Politics

 ''I know him pretty well,'' Biden said earlier and described Xi as ''very bright'' and ''very tough'' but without ''a democratic, small D, bone in his body'', highlighting the autocratic style of functioning of the 68-year-old Chinese leader.

-Under pressure especially over the COVID-19, China is drumming up support against independent inquiry by the World Health Organisation (WHO) into the origins of the coronavirus.
+Under pressure especially over the COVID-19, China is drumming up support against independent inquiry by the WHO into the origins of the coronavirus.

 China has mounted a massive campaign at home and abroad to avert any such move to facilitate international investigators to probe the COVID-19 origins in Wuhan.